richardwilkes/gcs_master_library/Library/Markdown/User Guide/Export Templates.md

   - `.ModifierNotesNoFR` (string) — Same as `.ModifierNotes`, but without the frequency-of-appearance roll portion.
   - `.ModifierNotesNoRolls` (string) — Same as `.ModifierNotes`, but without either the self-control or frequency-of-appearance roll portions.
+  - `.Level` (Number) - Will be -1 if the trait is a container or is not leveled.

 ### WeaponAccuracy